-Congratulations, Audrey!!
+Congratulations, Kristen!

-Congratulations to Marc!!
+Congratulations to Marc!

 See the spotlight on the NIEHS Website

-Congratulations to Nikki!!
+Congratulations to Nikki!

 Vittorio's work published on Environmental Science & Technology, titled "Tracking Dynamic Chemical Reactivity Networks with High-Resolution Mass Spectrometry: A Case of Microplastic-Derived Dissolved Organic Carbon".
 Chemical degradation testing often involves monitoring the loss of a chemical or the evolution of a single diagnostic product through time.
 Here, we demonstrate a novel approach to tracing complex degradation networks using mass-spectrometry-based methods and open cheminformatics tools.
 Ester- and ether-based thermoplastic polyurethane (TPU_Ester and TPU_Ether) microplastics (350 μm) and microplastics-derived dissolved organic carbon (MP-DOC) were photoweathered in a simulated marine environment and subsequently analyzed by liquid chromatography coupled to high-resolution mass spectrometry.
 We formula-annotated 1342 and 2344 unique features in the MP-DOC of TPU_Ester and TPU_Ether, respectively.
 From these, we extracted 199 and 568 plausible parent–transformation product pairs via matching of features (a) with complementary increasing and decreasing trends (Spearman’s correlation coefficient between normalized intensity and time), (b) spectral similarities of at least three accurate mass MS2 fragments, and (c) at least 3 ppm agreement between the theoretical and measured change in m/z between the parent–transformation product formula.
 Molecular network analysis revealed that both chain scission and cross-linking reactions occur dynamically rather than degradation proceeding in a monotonic progression to smaller or more oxygenated structures.
 Network nodes with the highest degree of centrality were tentatively identified using in silico fragmentation and can be prioritized for toxicity screening or other physicochemical properties of interest.
 This work has important implications for chemical transformation tracking in complex mixtures and may someday enable improved elucidation of environmental transformation rules (i.e., structure–reactivity relationships) and fate modeling.

-Congratulations to Vittorio, and Desiree!!
+Congratulations to Vittorio, and Desiree!

-Congratulations to Nikki!!
+Congratulations to Nikki!

 Yunpo's work published on Environmental Science & Technology, titled "Conventional Fossil Fuel Extraction, Associated Biogeochemical Processes, and Topography Influence Methane Groundwater Concentrations in Appalachia".
 The production of fossil fuels, including oil, gas, and coal, retains a dominant share in US energy production and serves as a major anthropogenic source of methane, a greenhouse gas with a high warming potential.
 In addition to directly emitting methane into the air, fossil fuel production can release methane into groundwater, and that methane may eventually reach the atmosphere.
 In this study, we collected 311 water samples from an unconventional oil and gas (UOG) production region in Pennsylvania and an oil and gas (O&G) and coal production region across Ohio and West Virginia.
 Methane concentration was negatively correlated to distance to the nearest O&G well in the second region, but such a correlation was shown to be driven by topography as a confounding variable.
 Furthermore, sulfate concentration was negatively correlated with methane concentration and with distance to coal mining in the second region, and these correlations were robust even when considering topography.
 We hypothesized that coal mining enriched sulfate in groundwater, which in turn inhibited methanogenesis and enhanced microbial methane oxidation.
 Thus, this study highlights the complex interplay of multiple factors in shaping groundwater methane concentrations, including biogeochemical conversion, topography, and conventional fossil extraction.

-Congratulations to Yunpo, and Desiree!!
+Congratulations to Yunpo, and Desiree!

 Congratulations, Dr. Yunpo Li!.